 - The top photos spots in San Francisco, according to Nomadic Pursuits.

-- An excellent guide to the Best Places to Photography the Golden Gate Bridge, by my friend Brendan.
+- An excellent guide to the Best Places to Photograph the Golden Gate Bridge, by my friend Brendan.

 - Thoughts on the best photo locations in San Francisco, from Shot Hotspot.